Azure/GPT-RAG/docs/AZDO-SETUP.md

 This document outlines the steps to set up a multi-environment workflow to deploy infrastructure and services to Azure using Azure Pipelines, taking the solution from proof of concept to production-ready.

 > [!NOTE]
 > Note that additional steps may be required when working with the Zero Trust Architecture Deployment to handle deploying to a network-isolated environment.
+This guide is currently focused on deploying the Basic Architecture Deployment.

 # Assumptions: